TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Central-Computer.md

 The central computer module will act as the system’s processing hub, handling data collection, analysis, and distribution to monitor drone activity on campus.​

 Data Processing:
 It will collect Remote ID (RID) signals via onboard Bluetooth and Wi-Fi, scanning for FAA-compliant broadcasts.
-Extracted data—such as drone ID, location, velocity, and operator info—will be parsed and analyzed to ensure accurate detection and classification.
+Extracted data, such as drone ID, location, velocity, and operator info, will be parsed and analyzed to ensure accurate detection and classification.

 Server Communication:
 The central computer will relay processed RID data to the server using Transmission Control Protocol (TCP) over an Ethernet connection, enabling real-time updates to the website.